konecnyjakub/event-dispatcher/README.md

 ### What can be registered as listener

 Anything that is a callable.
 You can pass an anonymous function, a function name as string, an object with the __invoke method, an array with an object at index 0 and a method name at index 1, static class method as string.
-See PHP documentation on [callables](https://www.php.net/manual/en/language.types.callable.php), if it is described on that page, it can used as listener.
+See PHP documentation on [callables](https://www.php.net/manual/en/language.types.callable.php), if it is described on that page, it can be used as listener.

 ### Metadata for listeners